Data Tables for Lorentz and CPT Violation: IV. Properties tables

-Table \ref{StModlagr:2} presents information about the Higgs, gauge, and pure-gravity sectors for the Lagrange density of the minimal SME in Riemann-Cartan spacetime.
-The structure of the table is the same as that of Table \ref{StModlagr:1}.
+Table \PrSMEBosonLagr\ presents information about the Higgs, gauge, and pure-gravity sectors for the Lagrange density of the minimal SME in Riemann-Cartan spacetime.
+The structure of the table is the same as that of Table \PrSMEFermionLagr.
 As before, $D_\mu$ is both a spacetime and an $SU(3)\times SU(2)\times U(1)$ covariant derivative.
 The complex Higgs field is denoted $\ph$, the $SU(3)$ color gauge fields and the $SU(2)$ gauge fields are the hermitian adjoint matrices $G_\mu$ and $W_\mu$, respectively, while the $U(1)$ hypercharge gauge field is the singlet $B_\mu$.
+The coupling constants for SU(3), SU(2), and U(1) are $g_3$, $g$, and $g^\prime$, respectively.
+The charge $q$ for the electromagnetic U(1) group is given in terms of $g$, $g^\prime$, and the angle $\th_W$ by $q = g \sin \th_W = g^\prime \cos \th_W$.
 Each gauge field has an associated field strength, denoted $G_{\mu\nu}$ for the strong interactions, $W_{\mu\nu}$ for the weak interactions, and $B_{\mu\nu}$ for the hypercharge.
-The pure-gravity sector of Table \ref{StModlagr:2} differs from that in Table \ref{QEDlagrangian} only in the addition of terms involving the torsion field $T^\al_{\pt{\al}\mu\nu}$.
+The pure-gravity sector of Table \PrSMEBosonLagr\ differs from that in Table \PrQEDLagr\ only in the addition of terms involving the torsion field $T^\al_{\pt{\al}\mu\nu}$.

-The minimal SME in Riemann-Cartan spacetime described in Tables \ref{StModlagr:1} and \ref{StModlagr:2} can be reduced to the minimal QED in Riemann spacetime described in Table \ref{QEDlagrangian} as follows.
+The minimal SME in Riemann-Cartan spacetime described in Tables \PrSMEFermionLagr\ and \PrSMEBosonLagr\ can be reduced to the minimal QED in Riemann spacetime described in Table \PrQEDLagr\ as follows.
 For the gauge sector, including the covariant derivatives, remove all the gauge fields except the charge $U(1)$ field in the photon limit $B_\mu \rightarrow A_\mu$, and remove all the Higgs terms.
 For the gravity sector, remove all the torsion terms.
 For the fermion sector, restrict the lepton generation index to a single value, remove all quark and neutrino terms, and replace the Yukawa-coupling terms with the relevant fermion mass terms.